Publicly funded elections

-A publicly funded election is an election funded with money collected through income tax donations or taxes as opposed to private or corporate funded campaigns.
-It is a policy initially instituted after Nixon for candidates to opt into publicly funded presidential campaigns via optional donations from tax returns.
-It is an attempt to move toward a one voice, one vote democracy, and remove undue corporate and private entity dominance.
+A publicly funded election is an election funded with money collected through income tax donations or taxes as opposed to private or corporate-funded campaigns.
+In 1974, following the Watergate scandal, the U.S. Congress revised the Federal Election Campaign Act to create a voluntary public financing system for presidential campaigns.
+Candidates demonstrating grassroots support and agreeing to spending limits can opt for a mixed funding model in the primaries, which includes public matching funds for small donor contributions.
+Candidates can choose to receive full public funding for the general election, which prohibits private contributions, aiming to promote a fairer democracy and reduce the influence of corporate and private entities.
 Jurisdictions such as United Kingdom, Norway, India, Russia, Brazil, Nigeria, and Sweden have considered legislation that would create publicly funded elections.

 United States

 Methods of publicly funded election legislation have been adopted in Colorado, Maine, Connecticut, Florida, Hawaii, Maryland, Michigan, Arizona, North Carolina, New Mexico, Wisconsin, Minnesota, Rhode Island, Vermont, Washington, West Virginia, and Massachusetts.

 Court rulings and legality

 Portions of Vermont system for publicly funding elections were found unconstitutional by the U.S. Supreme Court in its 2006 decision Randall v.
 Sorrell.
 In particular, state supplemental funds for publicly financed candidates whose opponents outspend them were struck down, while full funding of governor and lieutenant governor candidates remained in place.

 Portions of Connecticut's statute were held unconstitutional in 2009, on the grounds that it unfairly discriminated against third party and independent candidates, but the core program of full funding of constitutional and legislative candidates remained in place.
 In July 2010 the U.S. Court of Appeals for the Second Circuit upheld portions of the district court's order but allowed the core program to continue.

 In as part of the 2010 Citizens United v.
 FEC decision, U.S. Supreme Court defined money as a form of speech.
 A number of jurisdictions reacted by modifying existing laws or trying to pass new laws.

 On June 27, 2011, ruling in the consolidated cases Arizona Free Enterprise Club's Freedom Club PAC v.
 Bennett and McComish v.
 Bennett, the Supreme Court deemed unconstitutional the matching-funds provision of the Arizona law.